Ginger Brooks Takahashi

 Ginger Brooks Takahashi (born July 26, 1977) is an American artist based in Brooklyn, New York, and North Braddock, Pennsylvania.
 A self-identified “punk,” Takahashi grew up in Oregon.
 She co-founded the feminist genderqueer collective and journal LTTR and the Mobilivre project, a touring exhibition and library.
 Takahashi was also a member of the band MEN.
 Her work consists of a collaborative project-based practice, and one of her most notable works is An Army of Lovers Cannot Fail (2004–2013), a series of quilting forums.

 Takahashi is currently an adjunct professor of art at Carnegie Mellon University.

 Education

 Takahashi received her BA from Oberlin College in 1999.
-She participated in the Independent Study Program at the Whitney Museum of American Art in 2007 and was a resident artist of Smack Mellon from 2008 to 2009.
+She participated in the Independent Study Program at the Whitney Museum of American Art in 2007.